Healthdirect Free Australian health advice you can count on.

 Complications of halitosis

-Halitosis can affect the way you feel about your personal appearance or make you feel worried that other people find your breath unpleasant.
-This can occasionally lead to anxiety when you’re around other people, or an exaggerated focus on your breath.
-If you feel that halitosis is having an impact on your mental health or social wellbeing, speak to your doctor about your symptoms and feelings.
-They may recommend consulting with a mental health specialist such as a psychologist about your halitosis.
+Halitosis can affect the way you feel about your personal appearance or make you feel worried that other people may find your breath unpleasant.
+This can sometimes lead to anxiety when you’re around other people, or an exaggerated focus on your breath.

 Resources and support

-Get advice on mouth care.
+Get more advice on mouth care from this page.

 Learn more here about the development and quality assurance of healthdirect content.

-Last reviewed: May 2022
+Last reviewed: April 2024

 Back To Top